JiananHe/SegWithPatch/README.md

-Code and Supplementary for paper "Online Hard Patch Mining Using Shape Models and Bandit Algorithm for Multi-Organ Segmentation"
+Supplementary for paper "Online Hard Patch Mining Using Shape Models and Bandit Algorithm for Multi-Organ Segmentation"
 ## Dataset
 ### Sources:
 **1. Abdominal dataset:**